shyye/java-tdd-oop-encapsulation/README.md

 I want to be able to return the car for a refund if it breaks.
 ```

+## Next steps

+Now that you've practiced encapsulation, introduce this concept into your ongoing Bob's Bagels OOP exercise.
+Refactor your existing code if necessary.
+You should end up with multiple single purpose classes.

 ## Test Output

 ![](./assets/run-a-test.PNG)